coyotespike/local-mask-trees/README.md

 # local-mask-trees
-A template for a website for a local masks campaign
+A template for a website for a local masks campaign, built in TypeScript and React.

 It will create a layperson-configurable template to implement: